den-materials/shared_modules/04-ruby-rails/rangular/28/README.md

   end
   ```

-3. User the Angular `$http` service to interact with your JSON API endpoints.
+3. Use the Angular `$http` service to interact with your JSON API endpoints.
 See the module on <a href="https://github.com/SF-WDI-LABS/shared_modules/tree/master/03-angular-mean/http/28">http</a> for reference.

 ## Challenges